Scalingo/documentation/source/internals/index.md

 ## [Container Management](/internals/container-management.html)

-Learn how the application manages your containers, what their life cycle and the good practice to fit it.
+Learn how the platform manages your container's life cycle and the good practice to handle it.

 [Documentation](/internals/container-management.html)